-5.43 There are a number of routes in the Neighbourhood Area that could be improved for walkers and cyclists.
+5.41 There are a number of routes in the Neighbourhood Area that could be improved for walkers and cyclists.
 Another important issue, identified by the community during early consultation, is the need to provide a better cycling and walking route to link Belford to the coast.
 The A1 is a substantial barrier, and a means of crossing the A1 for cyclists and walkers by way of an underpass, would open up opportunities for tourism in Belford.
-Policy 12 provides support for projects that involve creating or improving the physical infrastructure necessary to improve accessibility around the Neighbourhood Area for cyclists and walkers.
+The A1 forms part of the strategic road network and agreement would be required with National Highways to deliver these projects.
+Policy 9 provides support for projects that involve creating or improving the physical infrastructure necessary to improve accessibility around the Neighbourhood Area for cyclists and walkers.

-5.44 Community engagement resulted in suggestions regarding the benefits associated with re-opening Belford Railway Station as part of an aspiration to reintroduce a passenger service on the East Coast Mainline stopping at Belford.
+5.42 Community engagement resulted in suggestions regarding the benefits associated with re-opening Belford Railway Station as part of an aspiration to reintroduce a passenger service on the East Coast Mainline stopping at Belford.
 The need for general improvements to the frequency of public transport services has also been raised.
 Both of these matters do not currently create the need for land-use planning policies.
 However, relevant proposals for both are included in the Community Actions in the Plan.

-POLICY 12: PROVISION AND IMPROVEMENT OF WALKING AND CYCLING ROUTES
+POLICY 9: PROVISION AND IMPROVEMENT OF WALKING AND CYCLING ROUTES